sabuhiabbas/unit3_2023-project/README.md

     print("User trying logging out")
     self.parent.current = "LoginScreen"
 ```
 The code shows how to change screen using Python.
-I use the same code in different pages to switch between pages.
+I use the same code in different pages to switch between pages.[^24]
 ```.kv
 MDRaisedButton:
   id: return_home